A Gr\"obner Basis for Schubert Patch Ideals: On Schubert patch ideals and Homogeneity with respect to the Standard Grading

 \end{itemize} where $a_1\,a_2\,a_3$ and $b_1\,b_2\,b_3$ are \textit{321} and \textit{231} patterns in $v$, respectively, and $c_1\,c_2\,c_3$ is a \textit{132} pattern in $w$. \end{enumerate} \begin{proof} \phantom{}\\ \begin{enumerate} \item If $w$ is $132$-avoiding, then from \cite[Section 1.5]{stanley2011enumerative}, the diagram $D(w)$ forms a partition, and hence, the ideal $Q_{v,w}$, for any $v$, is generated by indeterminate(s).
 Therefore, $Q_{v,w}$ is homogeneous with respect to the standard grading.

 \item Suppose $Q_{v,w}$ is not standardly homogeneous.
 Then we will show that $v$ is either non \textit{321}-avoiding or non \textit{231}-avoiding.
-In other words, we will show that $v$ either has a \textit{321} or a \textit{231} pattern.
-Since $Q_{v,w}$ is not standardly homogeneous, it follows that that there is at least an essential minor $f$ in $Q_{v,w}$ that is not standardly homogeneous.
+In other words, we will show that $v$ either contains one \textit{321} or one \textit{231} pattern.
+Since $Q_{v,w}$ is not standardly homogeneous, it follows that that there is at least one essential minor $f$ in $Q_{v,w}$ that is not standardly homogeneous.
 Suppose the corresponding essential box of $f$ is $(p,q)$.
-Set $M:= \mathbf{Z}_{p \times q}^{(v)}$, where $\mathbf{Z}^{(v)}_{p \times q}$ is the upper left $p \times q$ rectangular submatrix of $\mathbf{Z}^{(v)}$.
+Set $M:= \mathbf{Z}_{p \times q}^{(v)}$, where $\mathbf{Z}^{(v)}_{p \times q}$ is the upper left $p \times q$ submatrix of $\mathbf{Z}^{(v)}$.
 We note that $f$ is one of the minors of size $(1+\text{rank}(w_{p \times q}))$ in $M$.
 We will show that a matrix of the form

 is a submatrix of $M$.
 We show this by induction on the degree of $f$.
 If the degree of $f$ is 2, then there exists a $2 \times 2$ submatrix $N''$ of $M$ whose determinant is $f$.
 We first note that since $f$ is not standardly homogeneous, it follows that $\det(N'')$ is not equal to a constant (0 or $\pm 1$).
 The matrix $N''$ must therefore take one of the following forms: